Authored by the expert who managed and guided the team behind the Italy Property Pack

 How much are property prices expected to increase in Milan in 2026?

-As of early 2026, Milan property prices are expected to increase by approximately 3.5 percent over the course of the year, continuing the city's pattern of steady appreciation.
+As of early 2026, Milan residential property prices are expected to grow by around 3.5% over the course of the year, which represents a continuation of the steady upward trend seen in 2025.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Milan.